 Based on these findings, look at your own data, especially if you’re publishing content in collaboration with authors and journalists.
 Look at the content that has done well for you and see if your best content can be upgraded and published on B2B domains like Business Insider.
 If you’re a BuzzSumo customer, use the Evergreen score as a predictor of whether an article will get clicks or not, and then test your hypothesis rigorously.

-We hope you’ve enjoyed this exploration of B2B content and it gives you some starting points for testing your own data, content, and ideas.
+We hope you’ve enjoyed this exploration of predicting traffic and B2B content and it gives you some starting points for testing your own data, content, and ideas.

 Want to learn more about data, analytics, and insights?
 Subscribe to In-Ear Insights, the Trust Insights podcast, with new 10-minute or less episodes every week.